bitwarden/contributing-docs/docs/architecture/adr/0018-feature-management.md

 ### Plan

 The [server][server] codebase will adopt a .NET SDK for a service provider that offers feature management.
 Only the serverside SDK will be used to manage access and cost and feature states will be communicated down to calling clients where appropriate via API response elements.
 New features will be set up inside the service provider's platform, and changes to them will be streamed to the running applications.
 Access to the provider will be controlled internally.

 To facilitate when feature states need to be used by clients amongst other configuration, a new API will be developed to provide, amongst potentially other things, the server version and other build characteristics such as commit hash as well as a collection of configurations values.
 Some of these values are already maintained persistently and will be intermixed with feature keys.
-Clients will refresh configuration upon startup, when their local configuration is updated, and when sync events come in.
+Clients will refresh configuration upon startup, login, when their local configuration is updated, and when sync events come in.

-Contexts -- generally representing individual users -- will be established that communicate to the API using supported clients.
+Contexts will be established that communicate to the API using supported clients.
 Said contexts will be available within the service provider for specific targeting as desired.
 Contexts will be established for the user, organization, and provider, with unique IDs for the entity as a key and other details as needed.
 Context attributes when needed can be marked as private to avoid spillover to the service provider, and the provider will be added to the [subprocessor list][subprocessors] with respective communication.

 Compile-time configuration will be converted wherever possible to use the feature management service provider.
 SDK access to the service provider will be segmented by environment; some features may